Stephen B. Whatley

 Stephen Beckett Whatley (born 22 July 1965 in London, England) is an English painter.
 He specialises in expressionistic oil paintings.
 His subjects include city scapes, landscapes, architecture, still life, portraits and Christian works.

-Since 1992, Whatley has been honoring the anniversaries of architectural landmarks in London by painting them in their centenary years.
+Since 1992, Whatley has been honouring the anniversaries of architectural landmarks in London by painting them in their centenary years.
 He typically paints them on location.
-Landmarks he has painted include Bush House - former home of the BBC World Service, Broadcasting House, BBC Television Centre and the Tate Gallery, Tate Britain, Tate Modern, and Tower Bridge.
+Landmarks he has painted include Bush House (former home of the BBC World Service), Broadcasting House, BBC Television Centre and the Tate Gallery, Tate Britain, Tate Modern, and Tower Bridge.

 Since the year 2000, Whatley's Christian faith (he was born Anglican and converted to Roman Catholicism in 2011) has inspired him to paint numerous tributes to Catholic devotions.